Sorariku3/Magical-Girl-Witch-Trials-RTA-LMT/README.md

 There are two versions available — please install only one of them.

-You can download it from the section labeled “Release.”
+You can download it from the section labeled “Releases.”
 Please make sure to download the one that matches your version of Manosaba.

 If you encounter any issues, please contact me here: 【X】@sorrarikukilusu